 My visit to the Academy was truly inspirational.
 I found the energy and commitment of the staff to be second to none.
 Their dedication to their craft and the students, and their passion for excellence in design and technical skills, clearly explains the success rates that the Academy has, and the very high level of results achieved by the students.
 You truly are a centre for excellence in your field!

 An extremely intense and rewarding course.
 Exceptional instruction, clear lessons and guidance with freedom to experiment and develop.
 C&G Level 3 projects are challenging and give a great feeling of progression.
 Workshop and equipment are excellent and well maintained.
 Overall this is the best course I have ever attended.
-Simon Murphy, Woodworking Skills class of January 2016
+Simon Murphy (WWS Class of January 2016)

 The course was fantastic – truly life changing and affirming in that I feel I’ve started to learn a craft properly, something I always wanted to do.
 Instructors were fantastic.